 - Community Involvement.
 We drive social good through our commitment to responsible corporate citizenship across the communities in which we operate.
 We offer employer-matched charitable giving and promote volunteer opportunities with local organizations such as the Los Angeles Regional Food Bank.
-Our charitable efforts are focused on three key areas that are shaped by BlackLine's values and commitment to responsible corporate citizenship: - alleviating hunger and homelessness; - promoting STEM education, particularly among underrepresented populations; and - improving educational and professional opportunities for people in underserved communities. - Environmental Responsibility.
+Our charitable efforts are focused on three key areas that are shaped by BlackLine's values and commitment to responsible corporate citizenship: - alleviating hunger and homelessness: - promoting STEM education, particularly among underrepresented populations; and - improving educational and professional opportunities for people in underserved communities. - Environmental Responsibility.
 We adopted an environmental sustainability policy in 2021, and we continue to identify strategies for reducing our environmental footprint.
 In 2023, our Pleasanton office achieved LEED certification, and we continue to incorporate green building standards in office design, construction and operation as part of our corporate sustainability efforts.
-Our sustainability efforts 001 sustainability efforts of the standard standard standards office furniture and used hardware, and reducing waste by providing reusable containers and beverages on tag in select facilities. - Diversity, Equity, and Inclusion.
+Our sustainability initiatives in 2023 included sponsoring the planting of over 500 trees, partnering with local non-profit organizations to donate surplus office furniture and used hardware, and reducing waste by providing reusable containers and beverages on tap in select facilities. - Diversity, Equity, and Inclusion.
 BlackLine is committed to cultivating a workplace where each employee can be themselves and reach their full potential.
 Diversity, equity and inclusion ("DEI") are deeply rooted in our culture, and we continue to support this with a company-wide objective to strengthen our DEI strategy in order to develop an agile, diverse, inclusive, and highly engaged workforce.
 Programs that advance our DEI strategy include employee training to reduce unconscious bias in the workplace, employee recruitment in underrepresented communities, and our employee-led and executive sponsored Employee Resource Groups, designed to help build community and foster a diverse and inclusive workplace by providing networking and team-building opportunities.